 A brief history of ghost-kitchens

 Such kitchens first appeared in cities where property lease prices rendered the idea of opening a proper profitable restaurant unfeasible.
-Over the years, it has become all the more popular and the change happening in 2019 is that they almost exclusively referred to restaurants that worked only through third-party delivery services.
+It has become all the more popular and the change happening in 2019 is that they almost exclusively referred to restaurants that worked only through third-party delivery services.
 However, the ghost kitchen definition is evolving to include a small pick-up area that will allow guests to pick up their orders themselves.

-Today, there are ghost-kitchens all over the world and the trend is rapidly spreading due to the advantages it offers.
-This has led to the launching of companies that pick up the orders at the ghost kitchen and deliver them to the customers.
+Today, there are ghost-kitchens all over the world and this restaurant trend is rapidly spreading due to the advantages it offers.
+This has led to the launch of companies that pick up orders at the ghost kitchen and deliver them to the customers.
 Some of the most prominent companies to operate like this are Foodora and FoodPanda – with worldwide ghost kitchens that deliver in 15 countries so far, UberEats, launched by Uber in 2014 in California, and Skip the Dishes, founded in 2012 in Canada.

 These are also trending this year.
 While there have been many themed pop-up diners so far, such as Friends-inspired “Central Perk” locations, the pop-up trend is not necessarily related to themed spots.
 For instance, there is the Gucci Osteria in Singapore, featuring Massimo Bottura, a three-Michelin-star chef, as their first food venture outside of Italy.
 But, apart from themed and fine dining spots, pop-up restaurants can be anything, though they always come with exclusivity.
 Don’t forget, however, to use the pop up to feed business back to your stationary restaurant.

 As you very well know by now, delivery doesn’t refer to cheap fast-food chains anymore.
-It can also mean that you can have a fine-dining experience at the comfort of your couch, through apps like Caviar.
+It can also mean that you can have a fine-dining experience at home, through apps like Caviar.
 Now, there are two options when it comes to incorporating delivery services into your business.

 - Manage the delivery services independently, as pizza companies have long done, or